 In collaboration with the Advanced Training Programme of the International PhD Programme and the SFB 1361, and the RTG 4R, GenEvo offers workshops on career development skills like “Proposal writing”, “Application strategies” or “Career development”.

 Networking and interdisciplinary exchange are very important tools to enhance career progress.
 Therefore, GenEvo organises events to promote the integration of students into the programme, the exchange of knowledge, and collaborations.
 These include:

 - GenEvo kick-off, mid-term and closing symposia at which internationally leading scientists are invited to talk on the topics of the RTG.

 - Off-site PhD student retreats provide opportunities for informal presentations and scientific discussions as well as social activities.
 As such, they also serve to create a community spirit.

 In addition, all participating PhD students are encouraged to attend national and international conferences and present their work during these conferences.
 This is not only important to support their work but also in establishing contacts for their future careers.
 Furthermore, GenEvo students are encouraged to spend time in other laboratories —both within and outside of the RTG— wherever this would help their project or education.
-Participation in conferences and lab exchanges are fostered by providing travel fellowships.
+Participation in conferences and lab exchanges are finanically supported by providing travel fellowships.

 Students are encouraged to develop academic careers following their PhD studies.
-This is supported through GenEvo start-up funding awarded to the most promising students in a competitive process.
+This is financially supported through the GenEvo start-up funding awarded to the most promising students in a competitive process.
 These funds are intended to support and promote their transition to a postdoctoral position, including writing applications for competitive research grants.